Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 Home and road insights

-- This season, New Orleans has gone over the total in three of six games at home.
+- This season, New Orleans has hit the over in three of six games at home.

-- Dallas is 4-1 against the spread, and 3-2 overall, away from home.
+- Dallas is 3-2 overall, and 4-1 against the spread, away from home.

-- Dallas has hit the over twice in five away games this year.
+- In five road games this season, Dallas has hit the over twice.

 Powered by Data Skrive.